Former Emporia State president condemns mass firing - NewsBreak

 Former Kansas State basketball coach Bruce Weber has a new job.

-Adrian Martinez had done just about everything in his first four years of college football except play on a winning team.
+IRVING, Texas—Adrian Martinez had done just about everything in his first four years of college football except play on a winning team.
 Those wins are finally coming for him at Kansas State.
-The 17th-ranked Wildcats (5-1, 3-0) sit atop the Big 12 standings in large part because of their dual-threat quarterback....
+The 17th-ranked Wildcats (5-1, 3-0) sit atop the Big 12 standings in large part because of their...

 KVOE